Table of Contents

 2. Canada: There are various federal privacy laws in Canada that are laid out in Canada’s Personal Information and Electronic Documents Act.

-In order to be compliant with most of the laws above, valid policies must cover the following areas:
+In order to be compliant with most of the previously-mentioned laws and regulations, valid policies must cover the following areas:

 - Basic Details: You should include the address and contact information for the company, any descriptions of third parties with whom the company shares information (including banks, delivery services, and site hosting companies), and a clear reference of the state in which the business is physically located.